STAF-003: Statement of Students’ Rights and Responsibilities

 - Expulsion - Termination of student status for any indefinite period.
 The condition of readmission, if any, shall be stated in the order of expulsion.

-Should a trial panel determine that an accused student is guilty of the offense(s) alleged, the University Judiciary Committee may impose any sanction(s), up to and including expulsion from the University, which it deems appropriate by a two-thirds vote, having taken into consideration all aggravating and mitigating circumstances.
+Should a trial panel determine that an accused student is guilty of the offense(s) alleged, the University Judiciary Committee may impose any sanction(s), up to and including expulsion from the University, which it deems appropriate by a four-fifths (4/5) vote, having taken into consideration all aggravating and mitigating circumstances.

-As stated in the University Judiciary Committee Constitution, any violation of the University Standards of Conduct motivated by the age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information of the victim will be deemed an aggravating circumstance and will result in a more serious sanction, up to and including expulsion from the University.
+As stated in the University Judiciary Committee Constitution, any violation of the University Standards of Conduct motivated by the age, color, disability, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy (including childbirth and related conditions), race, religion, sex, sexual orientation, veteran status, and family medical or genetic information, or any other basis stated in the University’s Notice of Non-discrimination and Equal Opportunity will be deemed an aggravating circumstance and will result in a more serious sanction, up to and including expulsion from the University.

 Except for cases appealed directly to the Judicial Review Board, University Judiciary Committee decisions are automatically subject to review by the Vice President and Chief Student Affairs Officer (or designee).
 The Vice President (or designee) may affirm the Judiciary Committee’s decision or, if he or she believes the decision is not in the best interest of the University, he or she may: (a) remand the decision to the University Judiciary Committee for review, reconsideration, or retrial with an explanation of why the Vice President (or designee) believes the case warrants further action by the Committee; or (b) refer the decision directly to the Judicial Review Board or its successor body.